RSS

 • a holographic processor developed by Microsoft specifically for HoloLens.

-The 12 × 12 mm holographic processor uses 28 Tensilica digital signal processors to process and integrate sensor data, spatial room scanning, gesture recognition, voice and speech.
-SoC (system on chip) and holographic processor divide 8 MB of embedded SRAM and 1 GB of LPDDR3.
+The holographic processor in the 12 × 12 mm package uses 28 digital signal processors manufactured by Tensilica to process and integrate data coming from sensors, spatial scanning of the room, gesture recognition, voice and speech.
+SoC (system on chip) and holographic processor share 8 MB of embedded SRAM memory and 1 GB of LPDDR3 each.

-64 GB of built-in data storage, of which ~ 10 GB is the operating system.
-The RAM volume is 2 GB.
+Built-in data storage of 64 GB, of which ~ 10 GB is the operating system.
+The amount of RAM is 2 GB.

-According to the development company, Microsoft HoloLens is a computer made in the form of glasses.
-The picture displayed on their glass is superimposed on the world around them and embedded in it by data received from the cameras of the device.
-Control in interactive applications is performed by gestures or voice.
+According to the developer, Microsoft HoloLens is a computer made in the form of glasses.
+The picture displayed on their glass is superimposed on the world around them and embedded in it through data received from the device's cameras.
+Interactive applications are controlled by gestures or voice.

 Notes